carloscabo/gmapz/README.md

 gmapz
 =====

 GMapz is yet another Google Maps JS library.
-I know there are other out there but I wanted to dig a little in how Google Maps works, and recopile in one only JS lib several features I've needed in past porjects including GMs.
+I know there are other out there but I wanted to dig a little in how Google Maps works, and recopile in one only JS lib several features I've needed in past projects including GMs.

 You can view the working sample included in the following URL